raspberrypilearning/astro-pi-flight-case-mk2/en/step_7.md

 --- task ---

-Slide the heatshrink tuing down over the terminal.
-Makse sure any loose strands of wire are tucked up under sleeve to prevent accidental shorting of the buttons.
+Slide the heatshrink tubing down over the terminal.
+Make sure any loose strands of wire are tucked up under sleeve to prevent accidental shorting of the buttons.

 ![Photo showing a a soldered wire with the heatshrink tubing pulled down over the button terminal ](images/button_wire_hs_over.JPG)